hemerajs/hemera/website/versioned_docs/version-5.1.0/plugin.md

 ## Register child plugins

-You can load a plugin in a plugin and all previous changes to the [scope sensitive settings](#scoped-sensitive-settings) are applied.
+You can load plugins inside other plugins.
+Be ware that some [settings](#scoped-sensitive-settings) are effected.

 ```js
 const hp = require('hemera-plugin')